 I don't know about you, but I really love salads.
 And by "salads" I mean simple side salads, not necessarily main-dish salad, which can also be great (this Cobb salad is wonderful, for example).

 Whenever I tire of rich, complex side dishes, this simple arugula salad is my go-to side dish.
-It is fresh, nutritious, and very easy to assemble.
-And it really does go nicely with almost any meal I can think of.
+It is fresh, very tasty, and it's also very easy to assemble.
+In addition, it really does go nicely with almost any meal I can think of.

 What does arugula taste like?